autodidaddict/crafteriffic-art-site/content/portfolio/work10.md

 weight = 1
 +++

-Beautiful 4x4 multi-color coaster - Click to purchase.
+Beautiful 4x4 multi-color coaster.
 I take custom color request for coaster sets.
 Images of artwork are representative of items created.
 All items are hand made upon purchase and so will vary from the images shown.

 <div id='product-component-1617130479798'></div>
 <script type="text/javascript">